Posts

 Living in London, is it a life?

+To the theatre this week to see Alan Ayckbourn's Absurd Person Singular starring the wonderful Jane Horrocks.
 Watching live theatre is one of my loves in London but I'm wondering where my life has gone.
 Battling to manage ongoing panic attacks when travelling by tube is no fun.
-My thoughts are turning this way and that, caused by the stress of all this.
+My thoughts are turning this way and that, caused by the stress of all this .
 Am I turning into an absurd person, singular?

 Coronation Street Weekly Update